Tuesday 13 February 1940

 Winter War Army Operations: In the Merkki sector, the two sides are battling over the Finnish trenches, possession of which swings back and forth.
 The Soviets were sending chemical tanks and BHM flame-thrower tanks against the Finns in the trenches.
 The Finns knocked out several Soviet tanks and held the trenches throughout the day.

-At Lahde, Soviets continue fighting off Finnish counterattacks.
+At Lahde, the Soviets continue fighting off Finnish counterattacks.
 While giving up ground grudgingly, the Soviets have enough firepower to slowly hack away at the Finnish strong points, none of which can be recovered by the Finns for good once they are taken.

 The Kirvesmaki stronghold on the Taipale River continues changing hands, as both sides realize it is the key to the defense.